Orbital (bus service)

-Orbital is a circular bus route in Leicester, UK.
-It is operated by Centrebus.
+Orbital is the name given to Centrebus services 40N and 40S which operate around the outer suburbs in Leicester, UK.

 History

 Centrebus have operated the 40 service since around 2003 but the history can be traced back to the early 1980s.

 As part of the Leicester bus partnership, Centrebus and Leicester City Council successfully applied for ZEBRA funding for electric vehicles to operate on service 40, these were launched on 24 October 2022.

+The previous fully circular route was 30 mi long and formed a circle around Leicester.

+In March 2025, Centrebus announced changes to the service with it being split into two routes from 27 April in a bid to improve the reliability.